Final Fantasy VII Remake Part 2 to be Directed by Naoki Hamaguchi

 More Articles

-Fuck me dead can't you Square Enix idiots just concentrate your resources on getting part 2 out the door and this announcement better not be mean you have just started on it,
+Fuck me dead can't you Square Enix idiots just concentrate your resources on getting part 2 out the door and this announcement better not mean you have just started on it,

 Going by the massive failure and money sink of Avengers, that they're just pulling this and two mobile games outta their arse to make up for lost money, instead of putting focus on part II.